stashed/stash/docs/concepts/crds/backupconfiguration_template.md

 The sample `BackupConfigurationTemplate` that has been shown above can be used to backup Deployments, DaemonSets, StatefulSets, ReplicaSets and ReplicationControllers.
 You only have to add some annotations to these workloads.
 For more details about what annotations you have to add to the targets, please visit [here](/docs/guides/default-backup/overview.md).

-Here, we are going to describe some important sections of `BackupConfigurationTemplate` crd.
+Here, we are going to describe the various sections of `BackupConfigurationTemplate` crd.

-### BackupConfigurationTemplate `Spec` Section
+### BackupConfigurationTemplate `Spec`

 We can divide BackupConfigurationTemplate's `.spec` section into two parts.
 One part specifies template for `Repository` object and other specifies template for `BackupConfiguration` object.